soriaj/ms-cicd-demo/README.md

 # CI/CD Demo
 ## What Does This Do
 The script automates the following in order to demo a CI/CD workflow for deploying Mule apps into CloudHub.
-1. Creation of a Private Github repository based on the Anypoint project directory provided
+1. Creation of a Private Github repository based on the Anypoint project directory provided.
 2. Generates and configures Github deploy keys, used for communication with Jenkins.
 3. Creates and configures a Jenkins container image that is used to listen to a configured GitHub repository for deployments to CloudHub.
+4. Jenkinsfile will checkout, build, test, and deploy application to Sandbox and Production.

+> **NOTE:** Production deployment is optional.
+Edit/Remove Jenkinsfile stages that are not used/needed
+> If configurating functional monitoring, you will need your application endpoint url.
+>
 # Pre-requisites
 In order to run the script you will need the following: